Stationary process: Definition

-Since $\tau$ does not affect $F_X(\cdot)$, $F_{X}$ is not a function of time.
+Since $\tau$ does not affect $F_X(\cdot)$, $F_{X}$ is independent of time.

 Examples

 White noise is the simplest example of a stationary process.

 An example of a discrete-time stationary process where the sample space is also discrete (so that the random variable may take one of N possible values) is a Bernoulli scheme.
 Other examples of a discrete-time stationary process with continuous sample space include some autoregressive and moving average processes which are both subsets of the autoregressive moving average model.
 Models with a non-trivial autoregressive component may be either stationary or non-stationary, depending on the parameter values, and important non-stationary special cases are where unit roots exist in the model.